Anyone's death diminishes me,

 Claudia Adams-Esgrow, 2016, community manager for multiple major franchises

-Mabel Addis, 2004, classroom teacher and writer on 1964 text game The Sumerian Game
+Mabel Addis, 2004, teacher, wrote influential pioneering 1964 text game The Sumerian Game

 Nick Alfieri, 2022, founder of indie publishers Digerati and Big Sugar